MavisMiniatures/MavisMiniatures.github.io/README.md

 Start the Jekyll server:
 `bundle exec jekyll serve`

+You can live-load changes to the files using:
+`bundle exec jekyll serve --livereload --incremental`
 ## Thanks

 Shoutout to Saph of http://ephe.github.io/grimoire from whom I've shamelessly borrowed the majority of the codebase